MushroomRL/mushroom-rl/docs/source/api/utils/callbacks.rst

 Callbacks are called by ``Core`` at every step or at every fit, and are the way to collect a quantity while an experiment runs without modifying the agent.
-The collectors accumulate what they are given into a list that can be read at the end of the run; ``PlotDataset`` instead feeds the live plotting windows.
+The collectors accumulate what they are given into a list that can be read at the end of the run; ``DatasetMonitor`` instead feeds the live plotting windows.

 .. automodule:: mushroom_rl.utils.callbacks.callback
     :private-members: